rich-p-rich/starwars-hangman-p3/README.md

 As things stand now: the app / game works as follows:
-- all data for the answers, clues 1 and 2 are stored in the same worksheet in a linked google spreadsheet
+- all data for the answers, clues 1 and 2 is stored in the same worksheet in a linked google spreadsheet
 - details for the leaderboard are exported to the same spreadsheet but in a different worksheet and can be added to / viewed within the terminal at the player's request
 - from the homescreen, the user can choose to play the game, view the leaderboard or read the rules by entering 1, 2 or 3 on their keyboard (no other options are allowed)
 - if the player chooses 1, the gameplay starts